Real Fibered Morphisms and Ulrich Sheaves: Introduction

 \subsection{Background}

-A homogeneous polynomial $f \in \R[x_0,\ldots,x_d]$ is called hyperbolic with respect to a point $e \in \R^{d+1}$ if $f(e) \neq 0$ and for every $x \in \R^{d+1}$ the roots of the univariate polynomial $f(e + t x)$ are all real.
-Hyperbolic polynomials were first studied in the context of partial differential equations, since they arise as symbols of hyperbolic (and hence the name) partial differential equations with constant coefficients.
-Such PDEs are of interest since the Cauchy problem is well-defined in this case, see for example \cite{Ga51} and \cite{HorII}.
-The first to study geometric properties of hyperbolic polynomials was L. G{\aa}rding in \cite{Ga59}.
-L. G{\aa}rding showed that hyperbolic polynomials posses remarkable convexity properties and those results were extended by H. Bauschke, O. G{\"u}ler, A. Lewis and H. Sendov in \cite{BGLS01}.
-In the last years there has also been ample interest in hyperbolic polynomials from the areas of combinatorics \cite{COS04} and optimization \cite{Gu97, Re06}.
-In that context the so-called generalized Lax conjecture is an important open question asking whether the feasible sets of hyperbolic programming are the same as the feasible sets of semidefinite programming.
-More recently, properties of stable polynomials, a special kind of hyperbolic polynomials, and certain determinantal representations of them were crucially used in the proof of the Kadison-Singer conjecture by Marcus, Spielman and Srivastava \cite{MSS14}.
-Petter Br\"and\'en reproved and slightly strengthened their results using convexity properties of hyperbolic polynomials, see \cite{Bra14}.
+A homogeneous polynomial $f \in \R[x_0,\ldots,x_d]$ is called hyperbolic with respect to a point $e \in \R^{d+1}$, if $f(e) \neq 0$ and for every $x \in \R^{d+1}$ the roots of the univariate polynomial $f(e + t x)$ are all real.
+Hyperbolic polynomials were first studied in the context of partial differential equations since they arise as symbols of hyperbolic (and hence the name) partial differential equations with constant coefficients.
+Such PDEs are of interest because the Cauchy problem is well-defined in this case, see for example \cite{Ga51} and \cite{HorII}.
+The first to study geometric properties of hyperbolic polynomials was G{\aa}rding in \cite{Ga59}.
+G{\aa}rding showed that hyperbolic polynomials possess remarkable convexity properties and those results were extended by Bauschke, G{\"u}ler, Lewis and Sendov in \cite{BGLS01}.
+In the last years, there has also been ample interest in hyperbolic polynomials from the areas of combinatorics \cite{COS04} and optimization \cite{Gu97, Re06}.
+In that context, the so-called generalized Lax conjecture is an important open question asking whether the feasible sets of hyperbolic programming are the same as the feasible sets of semidefinite programming.
+More recently, properties of stable polynomials, a special kind of hyperbolic polynomials, and certain determinantal representations of them were crucially used in the proof of the Kadison--Singer conjecture by Marcus, Spielman, and Srivastava \cite{MSS14}.
+Br\"and\'en reproved and slightly strengthened their results using convexity properties of hyperbolic polynomials \cite{Bra14}.
 Very recently, hyperbolic polynomials also appeared in the context of exponential families in statistics \cite{MSUZ14}.